bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Identifying Breakpoints</h4>

-Your instinct might be to write media query breakpoints around common viewport sizes as determined by different device resolutions, such as 320px, 480px, 768px, 1024px, 1224px, and so forth.
-This is a <b>bad</b> idea.
+<p>Your instinct might be to write media query breakpoints around common
+viewport sizes as determined by different device resolutions, such as 320px, 480px, 768px, 1024px, 1224px, and so forth.
+This is a <b>bad</b> idea.</p>

-When building a responsive website it should adjust to an array of different viewport sizes, regardless of the device.
-Breakpoints should only be introduced when a website starts to break, look weird, or the experience is being hampered.
+<p>When building a responsive website it should adjust to an array of
+different viewport sizes, regardless of the device.
+Breakpoints should only be introduced when a website starts to break, look weird, or the experience is being hampered.</p>

-Additionally, new devices and resolutions are being released all of the time.
-Trying to keep up with these changes could be an endless process.
+<p>Additionally, new devices and resolutions are being released all of the
+time.
+Trying to keep up with these changes could be an endless process.</p>

 <h4>Mobile First</h4>

-One popular technique with using media queries is called <i>mobile first</i>.
+<p>One popular technique with using media queries is called <i>mobile first</i>.
 The <a href="https://abookapart.com/products/mobile-first"
 rel="noopener noreferrer" target="_blank">mobile first</a> approach
-includes using styles targeted at smaller viewports as the default styles for a website, then use media queries to add styles as the viewport grows.
+includes using styles targeted at smaller viewports as the default styles for a website, then use media queries to add styles as the viewport grows.</p>

-The operating belief behind mobile first design is that a user on a mobile device, commonly using a smaller viewport, shouldn't have to load the styles for a desktop computer only to have them over written with mobile styles later.
+<p>The operating belief behind mobile first design is that a user on a
+mobile device, commonly using a smaller viewport, shouldn't have to load the styles for a desktop computer only to have them over written with mobile styles later.
 Doing so is a waste of bandwidth.
-Bandwidth that is precious to any users looking for a snappy website.
+Bandwidth that is precious to any users looking for a snappy website.</p>

-The mobile first approach also advocates designing with the constraints of a mobile user in mind.
+<p>The mobile first approach also advocates designing with the constraints
+of a mobile user in mind.
 Before too long, the majority of Internet consumption will be done on a mobile device.
-Plan for them accordingly and develop intrinsic mobile experiences.
+Plan for them accordingly and develop intrinsic mobile experiences.</p>

-A breakout of mobile first media queries might look abit like the following.
+<p>A breakout of mobile first media queries might look abit like the following.</p>

 ```
  1  /* Default styles first then media queries */
- 2  &#0064;media screen and (min-width: 400px) {...}
+ 2  @media screen and (min-width: 400px) {...}
- 3  &#0064;media screen and (min-width: 600px) {...}
+ 3  @media screen and (min-width: 600px) {...}
- 4  &#0064;media screen and (min-width: 1000px) {...}
+ 4  @media screen and (min-width: 1000px) {...}
- 5  &#0064;media screen and (min-width: 1400px) {...}
+ 5  @media screen and (min-width: 1400px) {...}
  6
 ```

-Additionally, downloading unnecessary media assets can be stopped by using media queries.
+<p>Additionally, downloading unnecessary media assets can be stopped by
+using media queries.
 Generally speaking, avoiding CSS3 shadows, gradients, transforms, and animations within mobile styles isn't a bad idea either.
-When used excessively, they cause heavy loading and can even reduce a device's battery life.
+When used excessively, they cause heavy loading and can even reduce a device's battery life.</p>

 ```
  1  /* Default media */